-Nintedanib is an antifibrotic agent, which-much like pirfenidone-delays disease progression in IPF patients.
+Nintedanib is an antifibrotic agent, which - much like pirfenidone - delays disease progression in IPF patients.
 Nintedanib is an oral tyrosine kinase inhibitor and blocks key pathways of fibrogenesis.
-This therapy has been recommended for the treatment of IPF in previous guidelines [157].
+This therapy has been recommended for the treatment of IPF in previous guidelines [156].
 The question "Shall PPF patients be treated with nintedanib?" was also examined for 8 different types of ILD with a PPF phenotype.
-Critical outcome measures included mortality and disease progression (change in FVC); important outcome measures included symptoms (changes in the King's Brief Interstitial Lung Disease Questionnaire (K-BILD)) as well as acute exacerbations.
+Critical outcome measures included mortality and disease progression (change in FVC); important outcome measures included symptoms (changes in the King's Brief Interstitial Lung Disease Questionnaire [K-BILD]) as well as acute exacerbations.

-Summary of evidence
+Summary of Evidence

 The systematic review that informed the recommendation provided in the international guideline was published separately [12].
-In summary, the systematic review identified one randomized trial [11] and one post hoc analysis of the study [158].
-In this trial (INBUILD) 663 PPF patients were randomized to receive nintedanib or placebo for 52 weeks, while the post-hoc analysis compared the effects of nintedanib vs. placebo in different ILD subtypes vs. PPF.
+In summary, the systematic review identified one randomized trial [11] and one post hoc analysis of the study [157].
+In this trial (INBUILD), 663 PPF patients were randomized to receive nintedanib or placebo for 52 weeks, while the post hoc analysis compared the effects of nintedanib versus placebo in different ILD subtypes versus PPF.
 The ILD subtype was determined by the study sites with no prespecified diagnostic criteria having been provided to investigators and without a central review process.
 It is therefore possible that the diagnostic process varied across institutions.

-Disease progression
+Disease Progression

-Across all PPF patients, FVC declined in both the nintedanib and in the placebo arm of the INBUILD trial, but the mean annual decline was significantly less (107ml) in the nintedanib arm.
+Across all PPF patients, FVC declined in both the nintedanib and the placebo arm of the INBUILD trial, but the mean annual decline was significantly less (107 mL) in the nintedanib arm.
 The trial described "progression of ILD" as an adverse event, without defining it in this context; however, nintedanib lowered the risk of such progression by a factor of 2.4.
-The difference in the annual decline in FVC between the nintedanib and the placebo arm was 128ml/yr in patients with a radiological UIP pattern, and 75.3ml/yr in patients with no radiological UIP pattern [11].
-Nintedanib lowered the risk of progression, measured as an adverse event, by a factor of 2.3 in patients with a radiological UIP pattern, measured as an adverse event, by a factor of 2.3 in patients with a radiological UIP pattern (11].
-The effect of nintedanib versus placebo on reducing the rate of FVC decline (mL/year) was consistent across the five subgroups by ILD diagnosis in the overall population (HP 73·1 [95% CI -8·6 to 154·8]; autoimmune-associated ILD 104·0 [21·1 to 186·9]; idiopathic NSIP 141·6 [46·0 to 237·2]; unclassifiable idiopathic interstitial pneumonia 68·3 [-31·4 to 168·1]; and other ILDs 197·1 [77·6 to 316·7]; p=0·41 for treatment by subgroup by time interaction).
+The difference in the annual decline in FVC between the nintedanib and the placebo arm was 128 mL/year in patients with a radiological UIP pattern, and 75.3 mL/year in patients with no radiological UIP pattern [11].
+Nintedanib lowered the risk of progression, measured as an adverse event, by a factor of 2.3 in patients with a radiological UIP pattern, while no significant difference was seen in patients without a radiological UIP pattern [11].
+The effect of nintedanib versus placebo on reducing the rate of FVC decline (mL/year) was consistent across the five subgroups by ILD diagnosis in the overall population (HP 73.1 [95% CI: -8.6-154.8]; autoimmune-associated ILD 104.0 [21.1-186.9]; idiopathic NSIP 141.6 [46.0-237.2]; unclassifiable idiopathic interstitial pneumonia 68.3 [-31.4-168.1]; and other ILDs 197.1 [77.6-316.7]; p = 0.41 for treatment by subgroup by time interaction).
 There was also no significant difference in terms of progression in the context of an adverse event for any type of ILD.
-It should be noted that the estimates are based on small subgroup sizes: Autoimmune ILD (n=147), idiopathic NSIP (n=125), fibrotic HP (n=173), other exposure-related ILD (n=39), sarcoidosis (n=12), non-classifiable ILD (n=114), others (n=53) [158].
+It should be noted that the estimates are based on small subgroup sizes: autoimmune ILD (n =